-The following definitions are taken from Working Together to Safeguard Children (2018).
+The following definitions are taken from Working Together to Safeguard Children (2023).
 In addition to these definitions, it should be understood that children can also be abused by being sexually exploited, honour-based violence, forced marriage or female genital mutilation.
-To support the local context, all staff have access to Surrey's Effective Family Resilience and Levels of Need document.
+To support the local context, all staff have access to Surrey's Continuum of Need Matrix.